rdawg-pidinst/use-cases/16-DTU-Wind-Energy.md

 Measurement standards when comes to the instrumentation are followed in research oriented measurement campaigns too, with exceptions for new instruments which are not yet included in them.
 In research campaigns we often encounter multi-disciplinarity nature of wind energy domain when comes to naming of data streams.
 Researchers who are more Earth Science oriented tend to use [Climate Forecast standard names](http://cfconventions.org/standard-names.html).
 On the other hand, researchers with engineering background tend to use IEC.
 However, even more often we encounter ad-hoc naming of data streams.
 Nevertheless, DTU Wind Energy is making [a significant push in adoption of the FAIR data principles](https://zenodo.org/record/3865225), and thus trans-disciplinary harmonization of commercial and research oriented measurements.

-## General measurement campaigns workflow
+## General measurement campaign workflow

 ### Commercial campaigns